Are you a snow-lover, or a beach bum?

 Studies have shown that death rates tend to be higher in cold climates.
 People who have easy access to heat & good housing may not be as affected, but for those who are struggling, the winter & cold weather could be a killer.

-Another risk factor is illness.
+Another risk factor is an illness.
 Flu and cold season is always during the winter months and especially bad between December to February.
 Much of that is due to people being indoors and inhaling the virus.
 Getting outdoors in warm weather helps kill off the virus and makes it difficult for it to spread.

 5. It’s Better for Your Heart & Lungs.